Renew Your Notary Commission in Arkansas

 Avoid the hassle of a lapsed notary commission.
 Renewing your Arkansas notary commission with us is simple, fast, and affordable.
 Simply follow the steps outlined below to continue your notary work uninterrupted.

-To renew your Arkansas notary commission, you must:
+To renew your notary commission in Arkansas, you must:

-Mail the notary application, notary bond, and a $20.00 fee to the State.
+5- Mail the notarized renewal application, the notary bond, and a $20.00 application fee to the Arkansas Secretary of State.

 Includes a One-year Membership to AAN

 Limited time offer - save up to 40% on notary supplies

 |Ten-year, $7,500 Arkansas notary bond ($50)**|

 |Trodat self-inking round notary stamp (item # AR210)**|

 |One-year membership to AAN (a $19 value included with your supply order at no additional cost)|

 |Ten years of expert support (includes help with notary procedures, name/address updates, and more)|